felangel/bloc/docs/recipesflutterblocaccess.md

 }
 ```

-Much like in the local access example above, the `App` manages creating, disposing, and providing the `CounterBloc` to the subtree using `BlocProvider`.
+Much like in the local access example above, the `App` manages creating, closing, and providing the `CounterBloc` to the subtree using `BlocProvider`.
 The main difference is in this case, `MaterialApp` is a child of `BlocProvider`.

 Wrapping the entire `MaterialApp` in a `BlocProvider` is the key to making our `CounterBloc` instance globally accessible.
 Now we can access our `CounterBloc` from anywhere in our application where we have a `BuildContext` using `BlocProvider.of<CounterBloc>(context);`